 - You should have Medicare Part A and Part B.

-- You should be a resident of the state offering the plan.
+- Be a resident of the state offering the plan.

 - You should be ready to leave a Medicare Advantage Plan if you want a Medigap policy- it’s against laws for an insurer to provide Medigap plan to anyone that already has a Medicare Advantage Plan.